pwolfe8/receptionCenterPiece/README.md

 ## Firmware/Software
 [This Guide](software/D1_tutorial.md) will show you how to install the tools to flash and setup your D1 Mini for over the air updates.

 I also included the version of micropython I used for this board already downloaded in the software folder [here](software/esp8266-20210902-v1.17.bin).
-Follow the guide to flash it on your board.
+Follow the guide to flash it on your board and send over the main.py for this center piece heartbeat pulse code.

 ___
 ## Assembly